listlessbird/poland-ai-ts-workshop/exercises/10-subagents/10.3-streaming-tasks-to-the-frontend/problem/readme.md

 Once we've defined this shape, we can use `writer.write` to send the task to the front end.

-## Rendering the tasks in the front end
+## Rendering the tasks in the frontend

 The final step is to go into the `Message` component in the front end and render the `TaskItem`: